Elastic recoil detection: Multiple scattering scheme in forward recoil spectrometry

-Lateral displacement Case 1

-Ion beam fluctuations because of lateral deviations on Target surface is explained by considering Multiple scattering of an ion beam which is directed in x – direction.

-Angular deviation Case 2

-In the below figure there is a considerable difference between in the shape area of Gaussian peak (ideal condition) and angularly deviated peak. and α is an angle due to angular deviation of a penetrated ion beam through matter.

-Theory and Experimental work involved in Multiple Scattering phenomena
+Theory and experiment of multiple scattering phenomena

-In the study of Multiple Scattering phenomenon angular distribution of a beam is important quantity for Consideration.
+In the study of multiple scattering phenomenon angular distribution of a beam is important quantity for consideration.
 The lateral distribution is closely related to the angular one but secondary to it, since lateral displacement is a consequence of angular divergence.
 Lateral distribution represents the beam profile in the matter. both lateral and angular Multiple scattering distributions are interdependent.

-The analysis of Multiple Scattering was started by Bothe(Bothe, W,1921) and Wentzel (Wentzel, G,1922)in the Nineteen twenties using well-known approximation of small angles.
-The physics of energy straggling and Multiple Scattering was developed quite far by Williams from 1929 to 1945.
-Williams devised a theory, which consists of fitting the Multiple Scattering distribution as a Gaussian-like portion due to small scattering angles and the single collision tail due to the large angles.
+The analysis of multiple scattering was started by Walther Bothe and Gregor Wentzel in the early 1920s using well-known approximation of small angles.
+The physics of energy straggling and multiple scattering was developed by Williams in 1929–1945.
+Williams devised a theory, which consists of fitting the multiple scattering distribution as a Gaussian-like portion due to small scattering angles and the single collision tail due to the large angles.
 William, E.J., studied beta particle straggling, Multiple scattering of fast electrons and alpha particles, and cloud curvature tracks due to scattering to explain Multiple scattering in different scenario and he proposed a mean projection deflection occurrence due to scattering.
 His theory later extended to multiple scattering of alpha particles.

-Goudsmit and Saunderson provided a more complete treatment of Multiple Scattering, including large angles.
+Goudsmit and Saunderson provided a more complete treatment of multiple scattering, including large angles.
 For large angles Goudsmit considered series of Legendre polynomials which are numerically evaluated for distribution of scattering.
-The angular distribution from Coulomb scattering has been studied in detail by Molière.,(Molière:1948) and further continued by Marion and coworkers.
-Marion, J.B., and Young, F.C., in their Nuclear Reaction Analysis provided Tabular information regarding energy loss of charged particles in matter, Multiple scattering of charged particles, Range straggling of protons, deuterons and alpha particles, equilibrium charge states of ions in solids and energies of elastically scattered particles.
-Scott presents a complete review of basic theory, Mathematical methods, as well as results and applications.
+The angular distribution from Coulomb scattering has been studied in by Molière in the 1940s and then by Marion and coworkers, who tabulated energy loss of charged particles in matter, multiple scattering of charged particles, range straggling of protons, deuterons and alpha particles, and equilibrium charge states of ions in solids and energies of elastically scattered particles.
+Scott presents a complete review of basic theory, mathematical methods, as well as results and applications.

-A comparative development of Multiple Scattering at small angles is presented by Meyer, based on a classical calculation of single cross section.
-Sigmund and Winterbon reevaluated Meyer’s calculation to extend it to a more general case.
-Marwick and Sigmund carried out development on lateral spreading by Multiple Scattering, which resulted in a simple scaling relation with the angular distribution.
+A comparative development of multiple scattering at small angles was presented by Meyer, based on a classical calculation of single cross section.
+Sigmund and Winterbon extended the Meyer's calculation to a more general case.
+Marwick and Sigmund carried out development on lateral spreading by multiple scattering, which resulted in a simple scaling relation with the angular distribution.